stellar-deprecated/docs/learn/concepts/ledger.md

 * Ledger directly following a ledger with sequence number n has sequence number n+1

 ## Ledger header
 Every ledger has a **ledger header**.
 This header has references to the actual data within the ledger as well as a reference to the previous ledger.
-References here are cryptographic hashes of the content being referenced�the hashes behave like pointers in typical data structures but with added security guarantees.
+References here are cryptographic hashes of the content being referenced--the hashes behave like pointers in typical data structures but with added security guarantees.

 You can think of the historical ledger chain as a linked list of ledger headers: